h1mesh/File-Intergrity-Checker/README.md

-# File-Intergrity-Checker with known hash value
+# File-Intergrity-Checker with known hash value using bash

 Pseudo code
 ------------